rafidulislam/Blog-Jquery-Project/README.md

 # JQ_prj1
-this is a crud project where i don't do regular crud operations.
-Here i use  ajax jquery from every crud operations. you can find details in the project.
+this is a crud project where I don't do regular crud operations.
+Here I use  ajax jquery for every crud operation. you can find details in the project.